Skip to Main Content

 BMS105/132 Research Skills Guide: MEDLINE/PUBMED

 MEDLINE is recognized as the premier index of biomedical literature, and includes coverage of biomedical sciences.
 It is produced by the United States National Library of Medicine and covers thousands of international journals from 1950.
-Medline can be used to find primary EBP research.
+MEDLINE can be used to find primary EBP research.

 • Ovid Medline search screenThe default is to the Advanced Search screen.
 There is only one line of search, so for more complex searches you will need to use Nesting (see Searching in a database for information on nesting searches), or run your searches individually and then combine them.